Nate Jones (cornerback)

-Early years
+Early life

 Jones graduated in 2000 from Scotch Plains-Fanwood High School, where he played running back and defensive back.

 As a senior, he was a first-team All-state selection and the Offensive Player of the Year in Union County, after recording 2,474 rushing yards, 33 rushing touchdowns, 10 receptions, 227 receiving yards and 3 receiving touchdowns.
 On defense, he registered 85 tackles, 6 interceptions and 2 fumble recoveries.
 In a North Jersey II Group III quarterfinal playoff game, Jones rushed for 362 yards and 6 touchdowns.

+In 2012, the school retired his jersey number (22).

 College career

 Jones accepted a football scholarship from Rutgers University.
 As a redshirt freshman, he played on special teams.
 The next year, he was a backup cornerback, finishing with 55 tackles, 4 passes defensed, one interception and one forced fumble.
 His first collegiate interception came against Boston College and returned it 70 yards for a touchdown.

 As a junior, he became a starter and was named the Big East Conference co-Special Teams Player of the Year, when he had a pair of 100-yard kickoff returns, including one at Syracuse University and another at the University of Tennessee.
 Against Syracuse, he also blocked a field goal attempt that was returned 90 yards for a touchdown.
 Jones was sixth in the nation in 2002 with a 28.3-yard average on 26 kickoff returns, while also blocking two kicks.
 In addition, he recorded 84 tackles (career-high), 2 interceptions and 7 passes defended.
 He joined Nate Terry (1997) as the only players in the conference's history to have two 100-yard kickoff returns for touchdowns in a single-season.

 As a senior, he started every game (eight at left and two on the right side), tallying 73 tackles, 2 interceptions, 7 passes defensed and one blocked punt.
 He had 489 yards and one touchdown on 19 kickoff returns (25.7-yard avg).

 He finished his career with 219 tackles, 5 interceptions, 18 passes defensed, 2 forced fumbles, 2 fumble recoveries and 3 blocked kicks.
 He returned 82 kickoffs for 1,902 yards (second in school history), a 23.2-yard average with 3 touchdowns.
 In 2001, he also lettered in track as a sprinter, running the 100 metres in 10.8 seconds.
 He graduated with a degree in finance.

 Jones was one of eight Division I-A members named to College Football's 2003 National Scholar-Athlete Class by the National Football Foundation and College Hall of Fame.